 Martyn has considerable experience of a wide range of construction matters, often involving allegations of professional negligence on the part of construction professionals including surveyors, structural engineers and other building contractors.
 He regularly appears in construction (and construction-related) litigation in both the TCC and the County Courts, and has substantial experience of the adjudication scheme established by the Construction Act.
 He has also been involved in several international arbitrations involving large construction projects.

-Martyn is currently instructed as junior Counsel for one of the defendants in the ongoing TCC litigation concerning cladding on the Premier Inn hotel at Gatwick North, which is widely considered one of the leading cases in this area.
+Martyn is currently instructed as junior counsel for one of the defendants in the ongoing TCC litigation concerning cladding on a number of Premier Inn hotels.
 He has also recently been instructed by a party involved in the Grenfell Tower Inquiry.
 He therefore has a detailed understanding of cladding issues, including in relation to Building Regulation B4(1) and the relevant guidance in Approved Document B.

 Acting as sole counsel on behalf of a construction contractor in TCC litigation involving the substantial conversion of a large house in north London.
 The case settled shortly before trial, with significant costs being awarded in favour of the contractor, including at a hearing before Fraser J in February 2020.